OpenNebula/docs/source/installation_and_configuration/opennebula_services/support.rst

         $ sudo onesupport frontend nodb

 The tool prints all actions, based on which you can decide if you want to provide such a bundle to the support team.
-Example full output:
+Here's an example of a full output:

 .. code-block:: bash